 This large, safe, outdoor play area is truly outstanding.
-The Diana Memorial Playground in Kensington Gardens, next to Kensington Palace, the former home of Diana Princess of Wales, is a fabulous children's playground for kids up to 12 years.
-It's dominated by a large pirate ship which children can climb all over then come down and play in the sand.
-There's also a sensory trail, areas for climbing and exploring as well as swings and slides.
-A staff is on site at all times and no adults can enter without children (just as at Coram's Fields).
-There are a cafe and clean toilets meaning many stay all day so on busy days there is a limit and you may have to wait to enter.
-But outside of the height of summer you'll be in and playing immediately.
+The Diana Memorial Playground in Kensington Gardens, next to Kensington Palace, the former home of Diana Princess of Wales, is a fabulous children's playground for kids up to 12 years old.
+It's dominated by a giant pirate ship which children can climb all over, but there's also a sensory trail, areas for climbing and exploring as well as swings and slides.
+Staff is on site at all times, and no adults can enter without children (just as at Coram's Fields, another favorite London playground).
+If you stay for a while, there is a café and restrooms on site.

 Coram's Fields is a unique seven-acre playground and park for children in central London.
 It is free to use and provides a safe and stimulating environment where children can play freely.
 Adults are only permitted with a child and there is always staff available to ensure all is well.

 Nearby, the Foundling Museum is always free for children and free for adults accompanying children during all Family Fun activities.
 Family Fun takes place in the Foundling Museum Education Center on the first Saturday of every month and is suitable for children ages 3 through 12.

 You can easily spend a day at the massive, beautiful Kew Gardens.
 Plus, children under 17 are admitted for free, making this an ideal affordable way to spend a day.
 Kids love to run around outdoors in the massive park, but it's also home to the Treetop High Walkway, which offers terrific views.
 There's also Climbers and Creepers, an indoor interactive play area for 3-9 year-olds and Treehouse Towers for 3-11-year-olds.
 Both are positioned next to a café and a family shop.
 Explore the gardens first as once the kids get here they won't want to leave!